Velko/8-bit-CPU/README.md

 * Built an EEPROM-based control board.
 Flashed microcode into ROMs.
 * Swapped out Arduino-based control board with EEPROM-based one.
 A very error-prone operation, I must admit.
 * IT'S ALIVE!!!
 The Sieve of Eratosthenes runs without involvement of any additional processor!
+* I pushed it for speed.
+Initially there were some instability, but I noticed that connection of N flag from Flags to Control Logic was loose.
+Nothing in the code uses N flag for now, that's why it did not fail immediately.
+Once that was fixed, it appears to be rock-solid.
+I even pulled the capacitor from the astable clock, making it go as fast as it can.
+It's been running that way for over a week - not a single misstep.

 [eater-net-8bit]: https://eater.net/8bit
 [velkoraspi]: https://velkoraspi.blogspot.com/